Access at Chartwell

 - The shop and café are accessible from the upper level of the car park where there are additional designated parking bays, or from the ramped area to the left-hand side of the shop area.

-- There is a lift from the ground floor of the restaurant to the Mulberry Room and an accessible toilet.
+- There is a lift from the ground floor of the restaurant to the Mulberry Room (used for catering functions and overflow seating) and an accessible toilet.